Making Tax Digital – Frequently Asked Questions

 • Submitting quarterly income & expenditure summaries to HMRC

-• Submitting a final yearend declaration (basically the self-assessment tax return)
+• Submitting a final yearend declaration (basically the self-assessment tax return) – this will no longer be possible via your Government Gateway account (Personal Tax account), so you will need to MTD-Compatible software

 Will tax payment deadlines change?